-- Then, using a small drill called a burr, the teeth are reshaped so that the crown can fit onto them.
+- Then, using a small drill, the teeth are reshaped so that the crown can fit onto them.

 - After this, the dentist takes a digital impression of your teeth with the help of a mold filled with dental putty.
 This is used as a cast for the fabrication of crowns.

-- For two or three weeks you might have to wear a temporary crown until the new one isn’t ready.
-The dentist completes the final fitting through dental surgery.
+- For two or three weeks you might have to wear a temporary crown until the new one is ready.

 - Lastly, after the fitting, the dentist does a final color check against the shade chart.